 - excellent knowledge of anatomy, physiology, the central nervous system and other body systems

-- good diagnostic skills to determine the type of disease, its severity and extent
+- good diagnostic skills to determine the type of disease or condition, its severity and extent

 - excellent problem-solving and clinical decision-making skills